 Friday 13th: understand the superstition

 Friday 13th give rise to dramas as well as surprises, luck and bad luck.
-This is what emerges from the stories that follow below, to discover this second Friday thirteenth of the year, July 13, 2018.
 So, whether you play lotto or go on a cruise, that you take the plane or you are about to declare your love to the chosen of your heart, the suspense stays put on the outcome of your adventure.

 Friday 13th: beliefs and cultural landmarks